inachenyx/WearableEEG-ChronicPain-FeatureData/README.md

 ## File Structure
 - `allfeature.mat` – Feature matrix of all 960 segments
 - `features_description.csv` – Names and descriptions of the 78 features
-- `example.ipynb` – Example scripts for loading and exploring the feature matrices

 ## Usage
 These data can be used to reproduce or extend the machine learning analyses reported in the paper.